Injury in a Train Station Compensation Claims

 - Tripping over baggage left on the floor

 - Refuse dropped on the floor (there are no litter bins in train stations to reduce the risk of a terrorist threat)

 - Collisions caused by overcrowded platforms and escalators

 - A fall-related accident while boarding or alighting a train, for example, due to the change in elevation from the train to the platform

 - Sliding on surfaces that have not been properly gritted or salted.

-To make a successful claim, your injury lawyer would have to demonstrate that the defendant failed in their duty of care to make the station safe for use.
+To make a successful claim, your solicitor will need to demonstrate that the rail or station operator failed in their duty of care to make the station safe for use.